08mfp/rhodesville-villas/README.md

 - This will launch the test runner, which watches for file changes and re-runs tests automatically.
 - For more detailed information on running tests, refer to the [Create React App testing documentation](https://facebook.github.io/create-react-app/docs/running-tests).
-- NOTE: i have not written any custom tests for this project yet.
+- NOTE: I have not written any custom tests for this project yet.

 ### 4. Build for Production